B1aZer/sonicity/src/pages/README.md

-# BasePage Render Refactor - Simplified Approach
+# BasePage Render Refactor - Complete WalletManager Integration

 ## Overview

-The BasePage has been refactored with a minimal render system that focuses on **fixing the async wallet flow** rather than adding complex guards.
-The key insight is that the duplicate calls were caused by both BasePage initialization and WalletButton calling `updateWalletStatus()`.
+The BasePage has been refactored with a minimal render system that **completely removes appState** and makes `WalletManager` the **single source of truth** for wallet state.
+This eliminates the duplicate calls issue and simplifies the architecture significantly.

 ## Key Changes